StarBeam: StarBeam Shorts (2021)

 Unusually, instead of being uploaded to the Netflix Jr. YouTube channel, the shorts are instead placed as episodes 9-16 of Season 4.

-The first seven shorts are depicted as home movies made by Stella, a local of Somersette known as a StarBeam Superfan to everyone else.
+The first seven shorts are depicted as home movies made by Stella, a local of Summersettete known as a StarBeam Superfan to everyone else.
 The last short is a music video featuring an extended version of the StarBeam theme song, previously uploaded to YouTube as a form of promotion for the series.